SangsooNam/sangsoonam.github.io/_posts/2016-01-01-wunderlist-automator.md

 ![](/images/2016/01-01/wunderlist-automator.png)

-[Wunderlist](https://www.wunderlist.com/) is a handy task management application which supports a synchronization.
+[Wunderlist](https://www.wunderlist.com/) is a handy task management application which supports a synchronization across all major devices.
 These days, I'm using it not only for my tasks but also for memos about ideas and references.
 I usually add a task inside the application.
 However, I often just copy a text and add a task by pasting.
 You might notice that it would be a quite tedious task.

 Here is how I reduce it.